rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 #### Subscribing

 Similar to the publisher, once yourself subscriber client is configured properly with necessary playback settings and authentication parameters as necessary, you can implement the mechanism to initialize your subscriber client and start subscribing.
 Depending on your requirement, you may want the subscription with different constraints and options.

+> For WebRTC clients in autoscale setups, make sure to use [subscribe proxy](https://github.com/red5pro/streaming-html5/tree/master/src/page/sm-test/subscribeStreamManagerProxy) example as a base for building your subscriber client and then augment it with additional features.

 **Simple Subscribe**